The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Wigner's Many Friends

 Written in this basis, the combined state of the laboratories then is

 From this, the Born rule immediately tells us that both $\mathcal{A}$ and $\mathcal{B}$ may obtain the $-1$ outcome with probability $\frac{1}{12}$.

-In order now to present the argument of Frauchiger and Renner, we introduce an additional assumption which allows us to simultaneously talk about the observations performed, and inferecences made, by different observers.
+In order now to present the argument of Frauchiger and Renner, we introduce an additional assumption which allows us to simultaneously talk about the observations performed, and inferences made, by different observers.

 \begin{theorem}[Absoluteness of Reality (AR)] For any two observers $\mathcal{A}$ and $\mathcal{B}$, if $\mathcal{A}$ is in a position to be certain that $\mathcal{B}$ can conclude the existence of an element of reality for an observable $O$, then $\mathcal{A}$ can likewise conclude the existence of an element of reality for $O$. \end{theorem}